Published January 4, 2020

 Circumcision opponents often tell each other that not only are they on the right side of history, but they are winning the fight to end the procedure.
 While groups like Intact America and the Blood Stained Men make a lot of noise and get a lot of publicity, are they actually reducing the number of circumcised boys?
 Are they actually changing a significant number of minds?
-As we are at the beginning of a new decade, it makes sense to take a look back at events of the past ten years.
+As we are at the beginning of a new decade, it makes sense to take a look back at events of the past decade.

 Medical Association Policy Statements

 In its 2012 policy statement the American Academy of Pediatrics declared that "Evaluation of current evidence indicates that the health benefits of newborn male circumcision outweigh the risks and that the procedure’s benefits justify access to this procedure for families who choose it."
 This assessment is more supportive of the procedure than the previous 1999 AAP policy statement, which merely stated that "existing ... data are not sufficient to recommend routine neonatal circumcision.
 The AAP policy statement has been quite influential, as government agencies have cited the AAP statement when formulating policy decisions.

 In 2018 the U.S. Centers for Disease Control published a statement largely in agreement with the AAP.
 Not only did the CDC support parental choice and insurance coverage for the procedure, the federal agency went a step further.
 The CDC recommended that medical professionals inform all uncircumcised adult men and teenage boys that circumcision protects against HIV and other sexually transmitted infections.